ka9q/ka9q-radio/docs/airspy.md

 Phil Karn, KA9Q
 ---------------

-Here is an excerpt of the relevant sections from one of my own *radiod* config files for the Airspy R2.
+Here is an excerpt from one of my own *radiod* config files for the Airspy R2.
 It is in 'ini' format.

 [global]